user-grinch/Cheat-Menu/README.md

 **Note:**  From version 1.9-wip(20200118) hotkey system is available to change these from the menu.
 For earlier versions you must edit 'tkeys' table from '[cheat-menu.lua](https://github.com/user-grinch/Cheat-Menu/blob/master/cheat-menu.lua)' file and change them with your desired keys ([Ascii](http://www.asciitable.com/))

+## Youtubers

+A kind request to all those YouTubers out there who are making videos about this mod, use ad sites or whatever( you'll probably do it even if I ask not to ), link to this GitHub repository & don't reupload this mod simply cause you can.
+It'll help me to get notified about the issues people are having & fix them.
+It'd be great if you also keep my name in your video description & don't pretend to be the author of it.
+Your help will be highly appreciated.

 ## Images